Saskatchewan Highway 16: Highway 16 West

-Immediately after crossing the Battlefords Bridge, Highway 4 continues north into the city of North Battleford, while 40 and 16 veer southeast, skirting the southern edge of the city.
-Highway 40 then turns east while 16 continues southeast.
+Immediately after crossing the Battlefords Bridge, Highway 4 continues north into the city of North Battleford, while 40 and 16 veer south-east, skirting the southern edge of the city.
+Highway 40 then turns east, while 16 continues south-east.
 Highway 16B, an earlier routing of Highway 16, runs through North Battleford.
 Attractions accessible from the highway in North Battleford include the RCMP Statue, Gold Eagle Casino, and the Western Development Museum.
 From the intersection with Highway 40, Highway 16 continues south-east for a further 90 km, paralleling the North Saskatchewan River.
 Communities along this stretch include Brada, Denholm, Ruddell, Maymont, Fielding, Radisson, and Borden.
 After Borden, the highway once again crosses the North Saskatchewan River via a highway bridge.
 The highway bridge parallels the old Borden Bridge, which was closed to vehicle traffic in 1985.
 At the foot of the southern end of the bridge is the Borden Bridge Campground.

-After crossing the river, Highway 16 continues southeast, passes by Langham, a weigh station, and heads towards the city of Saskatoon (Saskatchewan's largest city).
+After crossing the river, Highway 16 continues south-east, passes by Langham, a weigh station, and heads towards Saskatchewan's largest city, Saskatoon.
 At the northern end of the city, it is met by the north–south Highway 11.
-The two highways share a short 2.5 km concurrency along Idylwyld Drive before reaching a diamond interchange at Circle Drive.
-Highways 11 and 16 are cosigned in both directions around Circle Drive in Saskatoon; however the official Highway 16 designation follows Circle Drive East while Highway 11 designation continues south along Idylwyld Drive (unsigned) towards Downtown Saskatoon.
-The two highways meet up again at a cloverleaf interchange at the southeast end of Saskatoon, where Highway 11 heads south to Regina while Highway 16 continues east towards Yorkton.
+The two highways share a short 2.5 km concurrency along Idylwyld Drive before reaching a diamond interchange at Circle Drive, a ring road around the city of Saskatoon.
+Highways 11 and 16 are cosigned in both directions around Circle Drive in Saskatoon; however, the official "Highway 16" designation follows Circle Drive East while "Highway 11" designation continues south along Idylwyld Drive (unsigned) towards Downtown Saskatoon.
+The two highways meet up again at a cloverleaf interchange at the south-eastern end of Saskatoon, where Highway 11 heads south to Regina while Highway 16 continues east towards Yorkton.